 9. Southwest Tofu Scramble

-Everyone wants a tasty and zingy meal that’s light and satisfying.
-Despite that, bodybuilders need to ensure their meals are low on sugars and high on proteins.
-This breakfast tofu is packed with vitamins and minerals to keep your training at its peak.
+Everyone wants a tasty and zingy meal that's light and satisfying.
+Despite that, bodybuilders need to ensure their meals are low in sugars and high in proteins.
+This breakfast tofu contains vitamins and minerals to keep your training at its peak.

-It is rich in sodium which the bodybuilders highly need to regulate the fluidity levels in the body.
-Low sodium levels can lead to dehydration, muscle cramps, and even organ failure.
+It is rich in sodium which bodybuilders highly need to regulate the fluidity levels in the body.
+Low sodium levels can lead to dehydration, muscle cramps, and organ failure.